 NOTE: In the era of COVID-19, we recognize the challenges facing all choral musicians.
 We are happy to consider rehearsal videos of very small groups (6–8) that sing in masks and are safely distanced from one another, or rehearsal videos from before March of 2020.

-- A performance: 15 minutes maximum of at least two contrasting works
+- Optional: a performance: 15 minutes maximum of at least two contrasting works

 - Résumé/Curriculum Vitae, including:

 - Jobs (include non-musical positions if they have been significant)